-The Continental Congress, having opened hostilities with Great Britain, directed each state to have its citizens sign a document declaring their allegiance to the new American government.
+The Continental Congress, having opened hostilities with Great Britain, directed each colony to have its citizens sign a document.
+It declared allegiance to the new American government.
 Though they varied somewhat, a representative sample of the test declared the signer would risk life and fortune to oppose the British.
 The documents’ purpose was to show Congress acted with the peoples’ support.

 Those who refused to sign had a number of reasons.
-Some were ardent loyalists, others declined for fear that doing so would cripple their business interests, some made note that while they would not themselves sign they had paid for a soldier to serve in their stead and some were pacifists, many of them Quakers.
+Some were ardent loyalists.
+Others declined for fear that doing so would cripple their business interests.
+And some noted that while they would not themselves sign they had paid for a soldier to serve in their stead.

 The treatment of the non-signers varied.
-In some regions of the new country, citizens were coerced and threatened into signing or they would face beatings and violence if they didn’t sign.
-In most of the colonies, only those who expressed their support for Britain were subjected to any penalty, generally pressure to leave the colonies.
+In some colonies, citizens faced the threat of beatings and violence if they didn’t sign.
+In most of the colonies, only those who expressed their support for Britain received any penalty.
+Often they were pressured to leave.

-Jewett continued on as a laborer after the Revolution, and in 1793 he was working on a stone bridge project in Enfield when he encountered Zadok Wright, a Shaker from Connecticut and several other Shakers who were travelling in the area.
+In 1793 he was working on a stone bridge in Enfield when he encountered Zadok Wright.
+Wright, a Shaker from Vermont, traveled with several other Shakers.

-Jewett, who had been searching for a way of life that matched his beliefs, invited the men to his home on the hillside in Enfield.
-There, the tenets of the Shaker life so appealed to Jewett and his wife Molly that they converted to Shakerism and became founders of the Shaker colony – the ninth such Shaker colony of 18 that would eventually be established.
+Jewett had been searching for a different way of life.
+So he invited the men to his home on the hillside in Enfield.
+There, the tenets of the Shaker life so appealed to Jewett and his wife Molly that they converted to Shakerism.
+They also founded the Shaker colony – the ninth of 18 eventually established.

 The Jewett family history tells of some of his experiences:

-James Jewett became a zealous advocate of the new religion and opened his house to all who embraced the faith, and to this day his name rests upon the memory without a tarnish, and the Society in Enfield speak of him with deep affection.
-To him the scripture promise was a sure inheritance.
-'Be thou faithful unto death, and I will give thee a crown of life.'”
+James Jewett became a zealous advocate of the new religion, and he opened his house to all who embraced the faith.
+According to the family history, “to this day his name rests upon the memory without a tarnish, and the Society in Enfield speak of him with deep affection.”